Windows 10 upgrade paths

 This topic provides a summary of available upgrade paths to Windows 10.
 You can upgrade to Windows 10 from Windows 7 or a later operating system.
 This includes upgrading from one release of Windows 10 to later release of Windows 10.
 Migrating from one edition of Windows 10 to a different edition of the same release is also supported.
 For more information about migrating to a different edition of Windows 10, see Windows 10 edition upgrade.

-Windows 10 version upgrade: You can directly upgrade a supported version of Windows 10 to a newer version of Windows 10, even if it involves skipping versions.
+Windows 10 version upgrade: You can directly upgrade any semi-annual channel version of Windows 10 to a newer, supported semi-annual channel version of Windows 10, even if it involves skipping versions.
 Work with your account representative if your current version of Windows is out of support.
 See the Windows lifecycle fact sheet for availability and service information.

 Windows 10 LTSC/LTSB: Due to naming changes, product versions that display Windows 10 LTSB will be replaced with Windows 10 LTSC in subsequent feature updates.
 The term LTSC is used here to refer to all long term servicing versions.

-Windows N/KN: Windows "N" and "KN" SKUs follow the same upgrade paths shown below.
+Windows N/KN: Windows "N" and "KN" SKUs (editions without media-related functionality) follow the same upgrade paths shown below.
 If the pre-upgrade and post-upgrade editions are not the same type (e.g. Windows 8.1 Pro N to Windows 10 Pro), personal data will be kept but applications and settings will be removed during the upgrade process.

 Windows 8.0: You cannot upgrade directly from Windows 8.0 to Windows 10.
 To upgrade from Windows 8.0, you must first install the Windows 8.1 update.